 My favorite celebrities modelled the iconic milk mustache while reminding us to drink our cows milk to build strong bones and prevent osteoporosis.

 And if you hoped to grow big and strong, well you definitely didn’t skip out on your little milk carton at school lunch time.

-In fact, Dr. Willet says we don’t even need to consume any dairy.
+In fact, Dr. Willet says we don’t even need to consume any dairy or cows milk.
 We can be quite healthy and develop properly without consuming animal milks.

 How did we end up as a culture consuming so much animal milk?
 It’s a complex story as to how dairy became such a huge part of the Western diet.

 Drinking cows milk begun around 9000 BC when nomadic tribes settled down and began to farm.
 This era is known as the agricultural revolution and brought with it the domestication of animals.

 As this practice spread, milk and dairy products were available but mainly reserved for the wealthy and people of high class.
 The general population would rarely drink or eat dairy.

 Jumping forward to the late 1800s and we see the introduction of pasteurisation, ensuring cows milk was less likely to contain bacteria and could be transported further.

 Within the next 50 years improvements in bottling and transport saw more people drinking milk.
 Advertising got hold of the interest and moved to ensure cows milk was an accepted part of the Western diet.

 Want strong bones and teeth for life?
 Better have another glass of milk!